What is Teach North West?

-School Direct is a local initial teacher training model for local people.
-It offers a flexible alternative to a further year’s study away from home.
-Our School Direct programme, run as an alliance with the University of Cumbria, follows the same content structure as other PGCE courses, but with a much stronger focus on gaining classroom experience throughout the course.
+School Direct is a local initial teacher training model for local people, offering a flexible alternative to a further year’s study away from home.
+Our Teach North West programme, run as an alliance with the University of Cumbria, follows the same content structure as other PGCE courses, but with a much stronger focus on gaining classroom experience throughout the course.

 If you find that you learn best ‘on the job’ and would prefer to do all of your training and practice at school, as an associate member of staff, then School Direct could be the best route for you.

-Through our popular and highly effective School Direct programmes – Teach Bolton, Teach Knowsley and Teach Tameside, we prepare our trainee teachers to rise to the challenge of ensuring every child has the best possible start in life.
+Through our popular and highly effective School Direct programme Teach North West, in our three location hubs – Teach Bolton, Teach Merseyside and Teach East Manchester, we prepare our trainee teachers to rise to the challenge of ensuring every child has the best possible start in life.

 Our School Direct programme is highly nurturing and trainee-focused; we ensure that each trainee receives a tailored programme to suit their needs, identified from their first meeting with us at interview.
-The course is overseen by experienced School Direct Programme Leads, facilitated by highly effective mentors and has an exceptional record of achievement from our higher education providers.
+The course is overseen by experienced Programme Leads, facilitated by highly effective Mentors and has an exceptional record of achievement from our higher education provider, the University of Cumbria.

-Our programme is well-established; we have been involved in School Direct teacher training with the University of Cumbria from its very first year and we are proud to celebrate a 100% employment record for students completing our School Direct Programme.
+Our programme is well-established; we have been involved in School Direct teacher training with the University of Cumbria from its very first year and we are proud to celebrate a 100% employment record for students completing our programme.

-Teach Bolton is run through a network of ten placement school partners throughout the area.
-Some of these partner schools are part of wider multi-academy trusts, teaching schools and alliances – giving our trainees a variety of professional networks to make use of from their first day.
+Teach North West is run through a network of placement school partners throughout each of our three hubs.
+Some of these partner schools are themselves part of wider multi-academy trusts, teaching schools and alliances – giving our trainees a variety of professional networks to make use of from their first day.